NeilMadden/jose-deprecate-none-rsa1_5/draft-madden-jose-deprecate-none-rsa15.md

 ## Updated Review Instructions for Designated Experts

-The review instructions for the designated experts for the IANA "JSON Web Signature and Encryption Algorithms" registry {{IANA.JOSE.Algorithms}} in Section 7.1 of {{RFC7518}} are updated to add this additional review criteria:
+The review instructions for the designated experts for the IANA "JSON Web Signature and Encryption Algorithms" registry {{IANA.JOSE.Algorithms}} in Section 7.1 of {{RFC7518}} are updated to add these additional review criteria:

- - For JWS signature algorithms, only algorithms that meet the standard security goal of existential unforgeability under a chosen message attack (EUF-CMA) should be considered for approval.
+ - For JWS signature algorithms, only algorithms that are reasonably conjectured to meet the standard security goal of existential unforgeability under a chosen message attack (EUF-CMA) should be considered for approval.
- - For JWE key management algorithms (specified with the "alg" header), only algorithms that meet the standard security goal of indistinguishability under an adaptive chosen ciphertext attack (IND-CCA2) should be considered for approval.
+ - For JWE key management algorithms (specified with the "alg" header), only algorithms that are reasonably conjectured to meet the standard security goal of indistinguishability under an adaptive chosen ciphertext attack (IND-CCA2) should be considered for approval.
- - For JWE content encryption methods (specified with the "enc" header), only algorithms that meet the standard security goal of authenticated encryption with associated data (AEAD) should be considered for approval.
+ - For JWE content encryption methods (specified with the "enc" header), only algorithms that are reasonably conjectured to meet the standard security goal of authenticated encryption with associated data (AEAD) should be considered for approval.

 --- back